 Whether you’re planning a trip that you want to get more excited about, want to research a potential destination, or just want some travel themed ways to entertain yourself or your family at home, we hope these ideas for traveling from home inspire you to do some armchair traveling or your own!

 Guided Virtual Tours

 When we travel, we love to take guided walking tours.
 They’re a great way to get to know a destination or specific attraction, and learn about what it is we’re seeing.

-We have two walking tour companies that we usually use and recommend, Take Walks and Context Travel.
-We’re delighted that both of them recently began offering virtual guided tours.
+One walking tour company that we often use and recommend is Context Travel.
+We’re delighted that they also offer virtual guided tours.
 These tours can be a great way to learn about a location in advance of your visit, or even just as a way to explore somewhere you might not have thought of visiting.
 If you’re at home with kids, you can think of one of these tours as a virtual field trip!

-Context also offers a range of tours from home.
-These are divided into seminars and private virtual tours.
+Context offers a range of tours from home.
+These are divided into courses and private virtual tours.
 The seminars are pre-scheduled events which are open to all, you just need to sign up and pay the fee.

 Of course, there are several other tour companies offering virtual tours as well.
-See some of the options available here on Viator, as well as here on AirBnB, for an example of what else is out there.
+See some of the options available here on Viator for an example of what else is out there.

 Books and Audiobooks about Travel

 As Anna Quindlen said in How Reading Changed My Life, ““Books are the plane, and the train, and the road.
 They are the destination, and the journey.
 They are home.”